JitrajDas/QuantumQuad/README.md

 In Our Sixth Commit we have updated the Javascript File containing the Scanner Part

-in our seventh commit we have update our index.html
+In our seventh commit we have update our index.html